 The Partnership reports to the:

-- Australian Government Minister for Agriculture, Drought and Emergency Management
+- Australian Government Minister for Agriculture and Northern Australia

 - Chair of BKPM.